dangtuanhuy/assembla-to-jira-migration/README.md

 ### Jira hosted versus cloud

-Although the official Jira documentation claims that the hosted and cloud APIs are identicial, I've found out that this isn't entirely true.
+Although the official Jira documentation claims that the hosted and cloud APIs are identical, I've found out that this isn't entirely true.

 There are a couple of minor differences that must be taken into account:

 * Users - The hosted version will automatically set activated to true, the cloud version will NOT.
 * Ranking - The hosted version will allow you to set the issue rank while the cloud version will NOT.
 * Comments - The hosted version will allow original comment authors to import comments while cloud version will NOT.
-* Attachments - The cloud version is problematic, meaning that you might have to do this manually when migration done.
+* Attachments - The cloud version is [problematic](https://community.developer.atlassian.com/t/401-unauthorized/9540), and certain extra actions must be taken.

 In the `.evv` file this is indicated by setting the `JIRA_SERVER_TYPE` configuration parameter to either `hosted` or `cloud`.